 Croatian charters can be combined with other Mediterranean yacht charter such as Montenegro.
 The fjord-like Bay of Kotor (or simply Boka) is exceedingly beautiful.
 Porto Montenegro is attracting the superyacht crowd with a high-end marina, swish boutiques and restaurants and Luštica Bay developments continue to build Montenegro as a desirable charter destination.

 As a Mediterranean yacht charter destination, Turkey is a country with a cultural mix of Eastern and Western traditions, tasty cuisine, and warm waters with hidden coves.
 Too also a lengthy history that has seamlessly juxtaposed remnants of ancient civilizations with modern cities fragrant with Far East spices and incense.

-The infrastructure for visiting luxury yachts is increasing and opening up the cruising possibilities within Turkish waters.
+The infrastructure for sailing is increasing and opening up the cruising possibilities within Turkish waters.